NirantK/nirantk.github.io/content/consulting.md

 # How can Nirant help you?

 ## Things to know
 I'm Nirant.
+I'm a software engineer, and I'm here to help you.

 I've about 5 years of experience doing Machine Learning across Big Corps like Samsung Research and Startups in India.
+Here is a little bit more [about me](./about).

 I'm based out of India, but happy to take calls from PT/ET timezones as well.

-I'm a hands on engineer and actively give back.
+I only take a maximum of 2 projects at a time.

 ### What I can do for you